What is chronic pain?

 - Occupational therapy– teaches you how to pace yourself and do ordinary tasks differently.
 This helps you reduce your pain or avoid reinjuring yourself.

 - Behavioral therapy– methods that help you relax and decrease stress.
 They could include meditation, tai chi, or yoga.

 Almost anything you do to relax or get your mind off your problems may help control pain.
 Even if you are taking medicine for pain, you should include relaxing activities in your daily life.
 Relaxation can actually change the body’s chemicals that produce pain.
 You might have to use stress-reduction methods for several weeks before you notice a decrease in pain.
 Your doctor can give you tips about stress reduction and relaxation methods.

 Some people with chronic pain find benefits in complementary and alternative medicine (CAM).
 These involve treatments that are not part of mainstream medical care.
 Acupuncture and massage are examples of these treatments.
 Talk to your doctor before trying any CAM procedures.

 Severe cases of chronic pain could require more invasive treatment.
 This could include electrical stimulation, nerve blocks, or surgery.
 There is usually no cure for chronic pain.
 Talk to your doctor to learn how to best control your pain.

 Living with chronic pain

 Lifestyle changes are an important part of treatment for chronic pain.
 Getting regular sleep at night and not taking daytime naps should help.
-Stopping smoking also helps, because the nicotine in cigarettes can make some medicines less effective.
+Stopping smoking also helps because the nicotine in cigarettes can make some medicines less effective and impairs healing.
 Smokers also tend to have more pain than nonsmokers.